The Katz-Klemm-Vafa conjecture for K3 surfaces: Introduction

 The Katz-Klemm-Vafa formula concerns integrals over the moduli space of stable maps.
 Our strategy is to transform the calculation to the theory of stable pairs.
 Let $\widetilde{\proj^2 \times \proj^1}$ be the blow up of $\proj^2\times \proj^1$ in a point.
 Consider a nonsingular anticanonical Calabi-Yau 3-fold hypersurface,

 The projection onto the last factor,

 determines a 1-parameter family of anticanonical $K3$ surfaces in $\widetilde{\proj^2 \times \proj^1}$.
-The interplay between the Gromov-Witten, stable pairs, and Noether-Lef\-schetz theories for the family $\pi_3$ will be used to transform Theorem 1 to nontrivial claims about of the moduli of sheaves on $K3$-fibrations.
+The interplay between the Gromov-Witten, stable pairs, and Noether-Lefschetz theories for the family $\pi_3$ will be used to transform Theorem 1 to nontrivial claims about of the moduli of sheaves on $K3$-fibrations.

 The KKV formula (conjecturally) evaluates the integrals $R_{g,\beta}$ occurring in the reduced Gromov-Witten theory of a $K3$ surface $S$.
 If we view $S$ as a fiber of $\pi_3$, then

 determines a fiber class in $H_2(\XX,\mathbb{Z})$ by push-forward.
 We consider both the Gromov-Witten and stable pairs invariants of $\XX$ in $\pi_3$-fiber curve classes.
 The GW/NL correspondence of \cite{gwnl} precisely relates the Gromov-Witten theory of $\XX$ in fiber classes with the Noether-Lefschetz numbers of the family and the integrals $R_{g,\beta}$.
 We prove a P/NL correspondence which establishes a parallel relationship between the stable pairs theory of $\XX$ in fiber classes with the same Noether-Lefschetz numbers and the invariants $\widetilde{R}_{n,\beta}$ defined as follows.